Zhentao-Liu/RealSRQ-KLTSRQA/README.md

 # Requirement
 Matlab R2019a

-Important note: other versions may lead to some errors.
+Important Note: other versions may lead to some errors.

 # Questions
 If you have any problem of our program, please feel free to contact with the authors: jiangqiuping@nbu.edu.cn, zhentaoliu0319@163.com.